 The ability of MGIC to pay dividends is restricted by insurance regulation.
 Amounts in excess of prescribed limits are deemed "extraordinary" and may not be paid if disapproved by the OCI.
 A dividend is extraordinary when the proposed dividend amount, plus dividends paid in the twelve months preceding the dividend payment date exceed the ordinary dividend level.
 In 2023, MGIC can pay \$92 million of ordinary dividends without OCI approval, before taking into consideration dividends paid in the preceding twelve months.
-We did not make dividend payments to the holding company during the three months ended March 31, 2023 and 2022, respectively.
-Future dividend payments to the holding company will continue to be determined in consultation with the board.
+In the nine months ended September 30, 2023, and 2022, we made dividend payments to the holding company of \$300 million and \$400 million, respectively.
+Future dividend payments to the holding company will continue to be determined in consultation with the board and after considering any updated estimates about our business.
+Share repurchase programs

 Repurchases may be made from time to time on the open market (including through 10b5-1 plans) or through privately negotiated transactions.
-In the three months of 2023, we repurchased 5.8 million shares of common stock, using approximately \$77.8 million of holding company resources.
-As of March 31, 2023, we had \$36 million of authorization remaining to repurchase our common stock through the end of 2023 under a share repurchase program approved by our Board of Directors in October 2021.
-In April 2023, our board of directors approved a share repurchase program, authorizing us to repurchase an additional \$500 million of common stock at any time prior to July 1, 2025.
-As of March 31, 2023, we had approximately 288 million shares of common stock outstanding.
-We repurchased 8.5 million shares during the three months ended March 31, 2022.
+In the nine months ended September 30, 2023, we repurchased 14.7 million shares of common stock, using approximately \$217.8 million of holding company resources.
+As of September 30, 2023, we had \$396 million of authorization remaining to repurchase our common stock through July 1, 2025 under a \$500 million share repurchase program approved by our Board of Directors in April, 2023.
+As of September 30, 2023, we had approximately 279 million shares of common stock outstanding.
+We repurchased 21.7 million shares during the nine months ended September 30, 2022, using approximately \$306.2 million of holding company resources.